-The above concept and procedures also apply in the calculation of these statistics on the after-tax income of families (census/economic), persons not in families and households
+concept and procedures also apply in the calculation of these statistics on the after-tax income of families (census/economic), persons not in families and hous

 Household - Refers to a person or a group of persons (other than foreign residents) who occupy the same dwelling and do not have a usual place of residence elsewhere in Canada.
 It may consist of a family group (census family) with or without other non-family persons, of two or more families sharing a dwelling, of a group of unrelated persons, or of one person living alone.
 Household members who are temporarily absent on Census Day (e.g., temporary residents elsewhere) are considered as part of their usual household.
 For census purposes, every person is a member of one and only one household.
-Unless otherwise specified, all data in household reports are for period to burched the one of the cent. (e.g., temporary residents elsev are for private households only.
+Unless otherwise specified, all data in household reports are for private households only.

-Households are classified into three groups: private households, collective households and households outside Canada.
+Households are classified into three groups: private households, collective households and households outside Canada

-Household, private - Refers to a person or a group of persons (other than foreign residents) who occupy a private dwelling and do not have a usual place of residence elsewhere in Canada
+Household, private - Refers to a person or a group of persons (other than foreign residents) who occupy a private dwelling and do not have a usual place of residence elsewhere in Canada.